 What is a vasectomy?

-To understand the vasectomy reversal, it is important to understand the vasectomy.
-A vasectomy is the surgical removal of a small piece of the vas deferens.
-The vas deferens is the long narrow muscular tube through which sperm travel from the testicle to the urethra.
-It feels like a piece of undercooked spaghetti in each side of the scrotum.
-The sperm are produced in the testicle, and then they exit out the top of the testicle and into the epididymis.
-The epididymis is a very tiny, tightly coiled tubule, which runs along the back of the testicle from top to bottom.
-It then turns a corner, heading back north towards the pelvis, and becomes the thicker, straighter vas deferens.
-During ejaculation, the muscular walls of the vas deferens tube contract to propel the sperm up to the urethra of the prostate.
-In the urethra, the sperm are then joined by fluids from the prostate and then ejaculated out of the penis.
-When a vasectomy is performed, the doctor feels for these "pieces of spaghetti" and surgically removes a small segment of vas deferens from each side.
-The cut ends are then clipped, sutured or cauterized.
-Suddenly, the sperm can go no further than this new point of blockage.
+A vasectomy is the surgical removal of a small portion of the vas deferens.
+The vas deferens is the narrow, muscular tube through which sperm travels to the urethra from the testicle.
+Once the sperm are produced in the testicles, they exit the testicle into the epididymis.
+The epididymis is a small, highly coiled tubule running along the back portion of the testicle, from the top of the testicle down to the bottom where it makes a u-turn, then progressively straightens out and grows more thick and muscular to become the vas deferens.
+The vas deferens continues upward through the scrotum and into the pelvis where it connects to the urethra within the prostate.
+When a man ejaculates, the walls of the vas deferens contract to propel sperm up to the urethra.
+In the urethra, other fluids from the prostate join the sperm prior to ejaculation out of the penis.
+When a vasectomy is performed, the doctor feels for the vas deferens and removes a small portion from each side.
+The ends are clipped, sutured, and then cauterized.
+The sperm is then blocked at this point.

-An alternative to vasectomy reversal is minimally invasive sperm retrieval.
-This sperm cannot be used for artificial insemination.
-It must be injected directly into the woman's eggs (Intracytoplasmic Sperm Injection-ICSI) as part of an in-vitro fertility (IVF) cycle.
-This alternative is more appropriate for some couples.
-In cases where there is no female infertility factor and the time since vasectomy is less than 15 years, vasectomy reversal is clearly recommended over sperm retrieval with IVF/ICSI by both the American Society for Reproductive Medicine and the American Urological Association.
+As a general alternative to a vasectomy reversal, sperm retrieval is an option.
+This is a minimally invasive procedure, however the sperm cannot be used for artificial insemination.
+The sperm used in retrieval must be directly injected into a viable woman’s egg.
+This sperm can be used with Intracytoplasmic Sperm Injection (ICSI) as part of an In-vitro Fertilization (IVF) procedure.
+In cases where there is no female infertility factor and the time interval since the vasectomy was less than 15 years, a vasectomy reversal is the recommended procedure by the American Urological Association (URA) and the American Society for Reproductive Medicine (ASRM).